Overall Record: 711-366 (34th year)

 One of the most successful and respected coaches in the country, Head Coach Rick Byrd has been a model of consistency in leading Belmont's transition from an NAIA institution to a perennial headliner and championship program in NCAA Division-I.

-Last year, Byrd received the NCAA Bob Frederick Award for his lifelong commitment to sportsmanship, ethical conduct, and fair play.
+In 2013, Byrd received the NCAA Bob Frederick Award for his lifelong commitment to sportsmanship, ethical conduct, and fair play.
 Moreover, he received induction into the Tennessee Sports Hall of Fame and the Greater Knoxville Sports Hall of Fame.
-Byrd was also named OVC Coach of the Year, is a candidate for the Jim Phelan and Hugh Durham National Coach of the Year awards, as well as the Skip Prosser Man of the Year award.

 In 2011-12, after winning the EA Sports Maui Invitational Regional Games title in the non-conference, the Bruins earned an outright Atlantic Sun Conference regular season championship - the program's fifth regular season title in seven years.
 Byrd then directed the Bruins to three straight victories in the conference tournament to again cut down the nets and send Belmont to a fifth NCAA Tournament.